-We have audited the financial statements of Biocon Pharma UK Limited (the 'Company') for the year ended 31 March 2024, which comprise the Profit and Loss Account, the Balance Sheet, the Statement of Changes in Equity and the related notes, including a summary of significant accounting policies.
+We have audited the financial statements of Biocon Pharma UK Limited (the 'Company') for the year ended 31 March 2025, which comprise the Profit and loss account, the Balance sheet and the notes, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).